Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 ```
 These will be used to turn our comment strings into integer vectors.

-Let's look at it a different way, the `gensim` object called `embedding_model` has three different important objects
+After this bit of code we should have three objects.

-1. Pre-trained relationships between words, which is a matrix 300 x 400,000.
+1. `embedding_model` -- Pre-trained relationships between words, which is a matrix 300 x 400,000.
-2. `embedding_model.index2word` -- A dictionary containing `key-value` pairs, the key being the word as a string and value being the integer representing the word.
+2. `index2word` -- A dictionary containing `key-value` pairs, the key being the word as a string and value being the integer representing the word.
 Note, these integers correspond with the index in the relationship matrix.
 3. `word2idx` -- A list containing all the words.
 The index corresponds to the word's position in the word embeddings.
 Essentially, the reverse of the `index2word`.
 ![](https://ladvien.com/images/embeddings_1.png)